 Here are 50 things every international traveler should know before leaving the country.

 1. Most countries use credit cards with chip and PIN technology.
 Most U.S. cards now have a chip, but no PIN.
-Don’t worry, your card can still be used with a signature.
+Don’t worry, your card can still be used with a signature in most places (except usually in train/metro station vending machines).

 2. When processing your credit card, the merchant should bring the card reader to you.
 Your card shouldn’t need to leave your sight.